joshuamccluskey/taskmaster/README.md

 # Task Master
-Andorid task management application.
+Andoroid task management application.
 Manage all your tasks from one app.

 ## Implementation
 - You can run in app from app/
 - If needed app-debug.apk file in root taskmaster/
 - [app-debug.apk](app-debug.apk)

+# Daily Log 04.04.2022

+### Overview

+Setup log in and security for TaskMaster

+### Updates
+- Build LogIn

+### Features
+- As a user I want to login and protect my account and task information

+### Espresso Tests
+- taskNameTest assertion test that checks task name equals textView on Task Details page
+- uiElementsMyTaskActivityTest assertion test checking if critical elements exist on page rebuilt for reliability
+- usernameTest assertion test checking textview of username matches username entered on setting page

+### Work Time
+-TBD

 # Daily Log 03.31.2022